neelkumar01/CIFix/README.md

 So I built this project to make that process a little easier

+> [!IMPORTANT]
-### Want to see the results first?
+> Want to see the results first?
+>

-👉 Click here and see the AI analysis of pipeline failure **LIVE** : https://github.com/neelkumar01/ci-cd-pipeline-failure-analysis-with-AI/pull/1#issuecomment-5278046628
+> 👉 Click here and see the AI analysis of pipeline failure **LIVE** : https://github.com/neelkumar01/ci-cd-pipeline-failure-analysis-with-AI/pull/1#issuecomment-5278046628

 ### How it works?

-Whenever a monitored GitHub Actions workflow fails, the project automatically:

-1. Detects the failed workflow
-2. Finds the failed jobs and steps
-3. Downloads the actual job logs
-4. Extracts the most useful error-related sections
-5. Sends those logs to an LLM using LangChain + Groq
-6. Asks the model to identify the root cause
-7. Posts the analysis directly as a comment on the related Pull Request

-### Architecture

 ```mermaid
 flowchart TD